How to blend in when traveling and not look like a tourist

 Share a table – We actually love the custom in many parts of the world of sharing tables in restaurants and cafes – as long as you are able to maintain safe social distancing that is.
 No separate table for you available?
 No problem!
 Scope out some empty seats at another table where others are seated, ask if they are available and, if they are, say thank you (quietly!) and take them.
 All perfectly normal.
 And can lead to fun conversations too.
 Some countries may also have specific communal tables.

-Learn a little of the local language – This may not let you blend in (unless your accent in five lessons is nothing short of remarkable), but it will help you get by and be treated more kindly.
+Learn a little of the local language – Learning a few phrases in the local language may not let you blend in (unless your accent in five lessons is nothing short of remarkable), but it will help you get by and be treated more kindly.
 Try for key words and phrases: Numbers for shopping, polite phrases like “please” and “thank you” and “excuse me,” phrases for seeking information or help like “where is the bathroom” and “where is –fill-in-the-blank-.”
 And of course the word for “available” (see above).

 Embrace your INability to blend in – Really, sometimes it just won’t be possible.
 When I traveled in Japan, my curly dark hair just hollered tourist.
 And in Sweden?
 Nah, not a chance for me.
 So simply be polite and try not to be the epitome of the stereotypical loud American.